Torram/magic-docs/docs/Client-Development/Tokens/localStorageItems.md

-Object that contains token and refreshToken for login management.
+Object that contains the token and refreshToken for login management.

 ```tsx
 export const localStorageItems = {